Russian Orbital Station: Assembly

+The core ROS modules–Nauka, UUM, NEM, and ShM—would separate from the ISS at this point and operate as an independent space station, using specially modified Progress spacecraft for station-keeping.

+The NEM-derived base module is expected to be launched on an Angara A5M from Vostochny.
+The two "target" modules are expected to be launched by 2033, also on the Angara A5M.
+The full assembly plan for ROS was publicly presented by Roscosmos and RKK Energia on 8 April 2026.

 Planned extravehicular components

 There are plans for "multiple robotic systems on the exterior of the outpost to help with assembly and maintenance work".
 The station is also planned to control "a family of small spacecraft" (satellites) to be launched directly from the station and "circl[ing] the globe in its vicinity", which would be a space first.
+A dedicated spaceplane was also proposed for their in-orbit maintenance.

 Planned mode of operation

 In contrast to the continuously crewed ISS, ROS will be visited by cosmonaut crews periodically, operating in automatic mode most of the time.
 During their stays, cosmonauts will install new components, check scientific equipment, conduct experiments and perform maintenance and repair tasks.
 Roscosmos cites not only financial, but also safety reasons for this, "as it reduces the risk of cosmonauts receiving dangerous radiation doses".

+Lunar expeditionary station

+On 8 April 2026, a proposed extension of the ROS program included the development of an "Expeditionary Module-Station" intended to serve as a base for future deep-space and lunar missions.
+Derived from the Science Power Module (NEM) and the next-generation Orel spacecraft, this approximately 22-tonne module is designed to accommodate a crew of two to four personnel and features a heavily shielded radiation shelter.

+The module will be launched by an Angara-A5M rocket and initially dock with the ROS in low Earth orbit for flight testing and systems verification.
+Upon successful completion of these trials, the expeditionary module will detach from the ROS and rendezvous with a heavy space tug, which will then propel the module from Earth orbit to the Moon.
+Once established in lunar orbit, the module will operate autonomously as an independent, human-tended lunar space station designed for periodic crew visits, either as a standalone station or as part of an international cislunar station.